russellallen/self/docs/handbook/howtoprg.rst

   |   Finish          |    Finish this frame.                                                            |
   +-------------------+----------------------------------------------------------------------------------+

+.. raw:: latex

+  \newpage

 Enumerators
 ===========

-In addition to the ``Find Slot`` enumerator, Self has other ways to find things:
+In addition to the *Find Slot* enumerator, Self has other ways to find things:

 .. table:: Enumerators